jw/stilus/docs/dev/architecture.rst

 The Evaluator
 ^^^^^^^^^^^^^

 Evaluates the tree.
 This visitor visits each node and processes it.
-For
+Some
-example:
+examples:

  - If it visits an *if* node, it evaluates it and follows the true flow, the false flow is discared.